DADDYOP3499/GANGSTERTGBOT/README.md

  - `SUPPORT_USERS`: A space separated list of user_ids which should be considered support users (can gban/ungban, nothing else)
  - `WHITELIST_USERS`: A space separated list of user_ids which should be considered whitelisted - they can't be banned.
- - `DONATION_LINK`: Optional: link where you would like to receive donations.
  - `CERT_PATH`: Path to your webhook certificate
  - `PORT`: Port to use for your webhooks
  - `DEL_CMDS`: Whether to delete commands from users which don't have rights to use that command